 All these examples show that for each position, a targeted career objective is necessary.
 Without it, it becomes difficult for employers to understand what you are trying to get from your CV.

-Before you are ready to send your CV to employers, make sure that your objective statement is unique, it doesn’t have any grammar or spelling mistakes and that it’s unique to each position.
+Before you send your CV to employers, make sure that your objective statement is unique, it doesn’t have any grammar or spelling mistakes and that it’s unique to each position.
 There are many career objective examples on specific roles, so make sure you do some research on these in advance.

 Have you ever written a career objective?
 Let us know in the comments section below…